New Community Growth in Calgary

 - Levy generation potential that funds new and established areas.

-Full business cases were reviewed using this Evaluation Criteria.
-These criteria help to ensure that when a new community is approved, it is because it can move forward and grow into a great place for future residents and businesses to call home.
+Full business cases were reviewed using this Evaluation Criteria to ensure that when a new community is approved, it is viable and will grow into a great place for future residents and businesses.

 The New Community Growth Strategy 2020 evaluation included the submission and review of 11 business cases for new community growth.
 Administration brought forward a recommendation to the Priorities and Finance Committee on Oct.
 19, and debate and decisions occurred at the Nov.
 2 Combined Meeting of Council.

-In 2018, a new framework for strategic growth decision making in new community areas was created.
-Business cases for new growth areas were prepared by proponents, recommendations were brought forward by City staff, and decisions were made by Council.
+A new framework for strategic growth decision making in new community areas was created.
+Business cases for new growth areas were prepared and recommendations were brought forward with decisions made by Council.
 The result was an approved portfolio of investments for 14 new communities and 27 actively developing communities for inclusion in the One Calgary (2019-2022) service plan and budget.
-This represents an approximate $489 million investment in 2019-2022, and it set forward a path for strategic growth in these areas for the next 10-30 years.
+This represents an estimated $489 million investment from 2019-2022 and sets forward a path for strategic growth in these areas for the next 10-30 years.

 Reports to Council